Open-Ended Questions Examples for Preschoolers

 Watch their expressions and behavior

-Examples of open-ended questions for preschoolers
+Examples for preschoolers

 • How did you do that?